aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

     ```

 ## Summary:
-  - Overall, I am very impressed how this Automation allows me to access an OPC UA Server via MQTT and GraphQL
+  - Overall, I am very impressed with how this Automation Gateway allows me to access an OPC UA Server via MQTT and GraphQL
   - The configuration file is quite easy to setup for docker
   - The developer was very accessible to assist me when I had questions
   - This gateway helped develop my API/GraphQL skills